ebipm64/Binary-classification-with-Deep-learning/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 # Model Deployment

-Define the model: Total layer 4; 2 hidden layer
+a) Define the model: Total layer 4; 2 hidden layer

-Activation layer: Relu for first 3 layer.
-As this is a classification task last layer must be Sigmoid
+b) Activation function: Relu for first 3 layers.
+As this is a classification task then the last layer must be a Sigmoid

-Avoiding the overfitting:
+c) Avoiding the overfitting:
 For avoinding the overfitting I applied two scales

-a) Define the Dropout layer
+1. Define the Dropout layer

-b) Use the earlystopping
+2. Use the earlystopping

 ---------------------------------------------------------------------------------------------------------------------------------
 # Model Evaluation